okteto/deploy-preview/README.md

-# GitHub Actions for Okteto Cloud
+# GitHub Actions for Okteto

-## Automate your development workflows using Github Actions and Okteto Cloud
+## Automate your development workflows using Github Actions and Okteto

-GitHub Actions gives you the flexibility to build an automated software development workflows.
-With GitHub Actions for Okteto Cloud you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://cloud.okteto.com).
+GitHub Actions gives you the flexibility to build automated software development workflows.
+With GitHub Actions for Okteto you can create workflows to build, deploy and update your applications in [Okteto](https://okteto.com).
 Follow [this tutorial](https://okteto.com/docs/cloud/preview-environments/preview-environments-github/) for a full preview environment configuration sample.

-Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!
+Try Okteto for free for 30 days, no credit card required.
+[Start your 30-day trial now](https://www.okteto.com/free-trial/)!

-## Github Action for Creating a Preview environment in Okteto Cloud
+## Github Action for Creating a Preview environment in Okteto

-You can use this action to create a preview environment in Okteto Cloud as part of your automated development workflow.
+You can use this action to create a preview environment in Okteto as part of your automated development workflow.

-The [Deploy Preview Environment](https://github.com/okteto/deploy-preview) action deploys your application based on the [Okteto Pipeline](https://www.okteto.com/docs/cloud/okteto-pipeline/) manifest present in your repository.
-If you've not set up an Okteto Pipeline, the action will analyze the source code of your repository, looking for clues on how to deploy your application.
-You can read more about this [here](https://www.okteto.com/docs/cloud/deploy-from-git/#prerequisites).

-The application deployed by the Deploy Preview Environment action will be deployed and available under the "Previews" section on the [Okteto Cloud](https://www.okteto.com/docs/cloud/) dashboard, on [Okteto Cloud](https://cloud.okteto.com).

 ## Inputs